56 Renfield Street,

 The auditorium seated 2,784 in the circle and stalls, and was originally coloured green, copper and silver.
 The stage area was spacious, with a tall fly-tower, and around fifteen dressing rooms at the rear of the side elevation and under the stage.
 A Compton 4Manual/10Ranks organ rose from this under-stage area.

 In 1939, the Paramount Theatre, along with all other UK Paramount’s, was sold to Oscar Deutsch’s chain of Odeon Theatres Ltd. and was re-named Odeon.
 Under this name, it continued successfully until 1970, with live shows augmenting the film presentations.
 The Rolling Stones played there, as did The Beatles supported on the bill by Roy Orbison.
-Duke Ellington and his Orchestra appeared in concert in the autumn of 1969.
+Duke Ellington and his Orchestra appeared in concert in the late-summer of 1969.
+The Odeon was closed on 13th September 1969 to be remodeled into a triple screen cinema.

 The exterior suffered then too, the corner windows and fins being hidden behind a giant, full height readograph, lit from behind, and with corrugated metal sheeting covering much of the granite around it.
 It reopened as the Odeon Film Centre on 2nd October 1970.